 - Purple objects here and there, or everywhere = you installed the mod incorrectly, and there are missing textures.
 Often caused by missing Morroblivion files, or an improperly installed Visual overhaul.
 Read carefully and try again!

-- Solid color / black screens in random areas = graphics glitch with particular settings and/or cards.
-Can be fixed.
+- Solid color / black screens in random areas = graphics glitch with particular settings and/or cards, usually related to HDR.
+Can be fixed by changing graphic settings.